-(C) Special Compensatory Leave Earned On or After July 1, 2012
+(C) Special Compensatory Leave Earned on or After July 1, 2012

-- (1) Special compensatory leave credits earned, as described in subsection (A)(1), on or after July 1, 2012, which are not used each year by the April 30 or October 31 that immediately succeeds the work period in which the leave is credited, whichever date occurs earlier, shall be forfeited. - (2) Special compensatory leave credits earned, as described in subsection (A)(2), on or after July 1, 2012, which are not used within 120 calendar days from the end of the work period in which the leave is credited shall be forfeited. - (3) Each agency shall schedule employees earning special compensatory leave credits in a manner that allows all such leave credits earned on or after July 1, 2012, to be used within the time limits specified in subsections 1 and 2.
+- (1) Special compensatory leave credits earned, as described in subsection (A)(1), on or after July 1, 2012, which are not used each year by the April 30 or October 31 that immediately succeeds the work period in which the leave is credited, whichever date occurs earlier, shall be forfeited. - (2) Special compensatory leave credits earned, as described in subsection (A)(2), on or after July 1, 2012, which are not used within 120 calendar days from the end of the work period in which the leave is credited shall be forfeited.

+- (3) Each agency shall schedule employees earning special compensatory leave credits in a manner that allows all such leave credits earned on or after July 1, 2012, to be used within the time limits specified in subsections 1 and 2.
 However, if scheduling such leave within such time limits would prevent the agency from meeting minimum staffing requirements needed to ensure public safety, the agency head may extend the time limits specified in subsections 1 and 2 for up to an additional 180 calendar days.
-Extensions will not be allowed for any other reason. - (4) No agency may make a payout of unused special compensatory leave credits earned on or after July 1, 2012. - (D) Unless otherwise prohibited by law or rule, all requests for use of approved leave, other than administrative leave, shall first be charged to any special compensatory leave credits the employee has accrued.
-General Provisions for Using Special Compensatory Leave Credits in Accordance with Rule 60L-34.0044, F.A.C. - (1) Employee Leave Requests.
-An employee shall be required to use available special compensatory leave credits prior to the agency approving the following leave types:

-(a) Regular compensatory leave credits.

-(b) Annual leave credits, unless such annual leave credits are being substituted for an employee's unpaid individual medical leave granted in accordance with the federal Family and Medical Leave Act (FMLA), or family medical leave or parental leave granted in accordance with section 110.221, F.S., the FMLA, or both.
+Extensions will not be allowed for any other reason. - (4) No agency may make a payout of unused special compensatory leave credits earned on or after July 1, 2012. - (D) General Provisions for Using Special Compensatory Leave Credits in Accordance with Rule 60L-34.0044, F.A.C. - (1) Employee Leave Requests.
+An employee shall be required to use available special compensatory leave credits prior to the agency approving the following leave types: - (a) Regular compensatory leave credits. - (b) Annual leave credits, unless such annual leave credits are being substituted for an employee's unpaid individual medical leave granted in accordance with the federal Family and Medical Leave Act (FMLA), or family medical leave or parental leave granted in accordance with section 110.221, F.S., the FMLA, or both.